 For example, if your broker provides a leverage of 1:100, you can trade 100 USD for every dollar you deposit into your own trading account.
 If you have a deposit 150 USD on your account, with the leverage, you can trade as much as 15,000 US dollars.

 Now, why will your broker allow this? – The broker is aware of the very slow movement in the currency markets.
 It will take a lot of money to make significant gains within short time intervals.

-Let us use another example why brokers are predisposed to giving leverage.
-For this example.
+Let us use another example of why brokers are predisposed to giving leverage.
 Let us use the EUR/USD currency pair, the most traded among all pairs the world over.

 As of the time this post is being written the prevailing EUR/USD exchange rate is 1.1000.
 This means a EURO costs 1.100 USD.
 If you are buying 1,000 Euros, you would have to pay 11,000 USD.